|Adding forms to websites will ensure that you are delivering relevant content to a prospect, gauging commitment, and confirm the prospect's interest.

 If leads are submitting forms, but you do not know where or why, you may be missing out on engagement.
 By understanding where form traffic is coming from, you can focus on creating or bolstering content surrounding those areas.

 For example, if a Contact Us form is getting the highest engagement, then consider a nurture campaign that sends relevant content about who you are, the services you provide, or any other relevant information.
-To that end, the Form Insights page of SharpSpring shows total form submissions, unique leads, and total cost per lead for all of the forms funneling leads into SharpSpring.
+To that end, SharpSpring shows total form submissions, unique leads, and other information all of the forms funneling leads into SharpSpring.
 Focus your content marketing efforts into creating content that is relevant to the high-value forms on your website.

 Converting Form Traffic into Engagement